jeffdoolittle/jeffdoolittle.github.com/_posts/2022-02-23-the-tao-of-software-architecture-an-introduction.md

 - *Capability Oriented, Technology Focused* to
 - *Domain Oriented, Technology Focused*

 This does not imply strict linearity or a lack of mutual interdependence between these perspectives.
-It does explicitly delineate the most important flow of information and decision making in the solution design process.
+It does explicitly delineate the primary flow of information and decision making in the solution design process.

 As a thought experiment imagine the potential results for the restaurant in the absence of one of these perspectives.
 Then consider what might happen if this solution design flow were reversed or altered.
 Imagine the horrible mess of confusion and blaming that would likely result.